 - The cheapest option offers a far inferior product at an inflated price.

-- The middle option is the sweet spot and should feature the product that you’d like to move.
+- Instead, the middle choice is the sweet spot and should feature the product that you’d like to move.
 Priced just slightly higher than the first option, this choice will look like a steal.

-- The highest option can be priced much higher, again reinforcing that middle choice being a great deal.
+- Therefore, the highest price can be much higher, reinforcing that middle choice as a great deal.
 Plus, there are always people who will go for the most expensive choice no matter what.
 Just make sure the product still delivers for the price.